Exercise Therapy for Cancer and COVID-19 Recovery

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, it does allow for current endocrine therapy and maintenance therapy, so you may be able to continue those.

-How is aerobic exercise therapy different from other treatments for cancer and COVID-19 recovery?
+What evidence suggests that aerobic exercise therapy might be an effective treatment for cancer and COVID-19 recovery?

 Memorial Sloan Kettering Cancer Center